 Out and about on the last day of January I saw a house which still sported the snowflake outdoor lights and the colored lights on the fir tree.
 That’s a little late, the second month just starting.
 And the year seems to be moving quickly to me.
-Capital 2010.2 released and already installed on a few computers I can mention and people are exploring the Capital Modular XC harness design capabilities in this latest version and the System Vision Integration has been keenly anticipated in the technical community which supports Capital at customers.
-About sixty new features have been put into Capital.
+CHS 2010.2 released and already installed on a few computers I can mention and people are exploring the Capital Modular XC harness design capabilities in this latest version and the System Vision Integration has been keenly anticipated in the technical community which supports CHS at customers.
+About sixty new features have been put into CHS.
 Also worthy of note is that it is a mere 5 months now to June 2nd.
 This is the date of what is going to be probably the biggest Integrated Electrical Solutions Forum so far.

 I talked with James Price who is leading the organization of the event.
 It is going to be at the same venue as last time – The Dearborn Grand Hyatt.
 We discussed how it has developed over the last ten years from what was initially a regional users’ conference into something very different.
 The gathering took on a life of its own, and became something entirely different from how it started out.
 Now it is a forum is facilitated by Mentor Graphics however the content of the seminars, talks and panel discussions emerges from the wishes of the invited participants.

 People who are well known and respected in the industry, typically in the automotive, heavy truck, military and off-road vehicles get together. talk together.
 Particpants confer, exchange information and it is a really good networking opportunity.
 The views expressed by the speakers are independent, stimulating and enlightening.
 The themes are chosen independently of Mentor, the opinions are not inhibited by the Mentor Graphics facilitation of the event.
 Make a note in your diaries.
 Attend if you possibly can.